autumnscott/Blog-Post-1/README.md

 # Blog-Post-1

-To see me blog click on this URL: https://theinspirationpool.home.blog/
+To visit my blog click on this URL: https://theinspirationpool.home.blog/

 ## The Looking Glass Effect
 October 17, 2018